 How is being exhausted or on the edge of burnout going to help you think, be efficient and build your company?

-Consider being an entrepreneur like being a professional athlete: How do athletes prepare themselves before the race of their lives?
+Consider being an entrepreneur like being a professional athlete.
+Athletes do prepare themselves before the race of their lives.